-The Quality Management System is a key element in the medical device industry.
+The Quality Management System is a key element in the medical device and healthcare industry.
 In certain countries, it’s required to register not only the medical device but also a company’s QMS, which is a different process than ISO certification by a Notified Body.
-Without a QMS, it’s impossible to market your device in the key markets, e.g. the EU or the US, even if your product is ready to launch.
+Without a Quality Management Systems, it’s impossible to market your device in the key markets, e.g. the EU or the US, even if your product is ready to launch.
 That’s why a QMS should be the first thing for medical device manufacturers to start from in their go-to-market strategy.

 In this article, prepared in cooperation with Sara Juszczyk (Quality and Regulatory Affairs Manager), Sandra Jakiel (Quality Engineer), and Pawel Jurijkow (Senior Quality Engineer), we’re discussing the requirements for a QMS included in the ISO 13485, MDR and FDA’s regulations in detail.